RomanKrasavtsev/Monitoring/readme.md

 - Database size

 # Todo
-- Exit and write error message to the log if any of parameters does not exist
+- Exit and write error message to the log if any of parameters do not exist